yoshuawuyts/knowledge/arch/architecture.md

-By building a microservice monolith you gain the best of both worlds: the ease of deployment and initial speed of a monolith + the loose coupling and maintainability of a modular architecutre.
+By building a microservice monolith you gain the best of both worlds: the ease of deployment and initial speed of a monolith + the loose coupling and maintainability of a modular architecture.

 __resources__
 - [microservice envy](http://martinfowler.com/bliki/MicroservicePremium.html)